htrahddis-hub/E-voting/README.md

 ```

-10. Now `cd` to client folder and run the following command.
+10. Now `cd` to the client folder and run the following command.

 ```sh
 $ npm i
 $ npm start
 ```

-11. A website opens on(http://localhost:3000/login).
-Now in Metamask link the ganache 1st account using its private key and organise the election
+11. website opens on (http://localhost:3000/login).
+Now signup and create election but remember to link account from Ganache to Metamask.
+The first ganache account will be assigned as admin.

 12. Mkae sure to change the metamask account when logging in as a new user.